tigerabrodi/file-uploader-xstate/README.md

 ## Accessibility

 As someone who cares about building accessible apps, I wanted to make sure the file uploader was accessible.
-I started off with React Dropzone, but it wasn't accessible.
+I started off with React Dropzone (which supports dragging and dropping files), but it wasn't accessible.
 There weren't any accessible roles or labels.
-I didn't wanna modify it, so I rewrote it to use a native input and added some ARIA attributes to make it accessible.
+I didn't wanna modify it to make it unnecessarily complex, so I rewrote it to use a native input and added some ARIA attributes to make it accessible.

 We lose the drag and drop functionality, but we gain accessibility.